Samoa Savai'i Cycle Tour

 In the late afternoon, we join our hosts at Lauiula Beach Fales for a traditional umu cooking demonstration – our evening meal is prepared in an earth oven, Samoan style.

-Tip: If you arrive in Lano early, the Asaga River Pool is just 700 m north – a beautiful freshwater pool for WST 10 entry.
+Tip: If we arrive in Lano early, the Asaga River Pool is a lovely option - just 700 m north - a beautiful freshwater pool for WST 10 entry.

-Cycling: ~8 km village ride + 23 km coastal / easy / sealed road
+Cycling: ~ 8 km village ride + 23 km coastal, both easy (village tracks and sealed road)

 Accommodation: Blue Lagoon Villas, Lano